 8. Not Planning for Retirement

 An iced cappuccino here, a pay-per-view there.
 These little extras may not seem like a big deal, but they add up.
 Consider that spending just $50 a week eating out costs you $2,600 a year.
-That sum could go a long way toward paying off your credit card or car, and help you make a big step toward achieving financial freedom.
+That sum could go a long way toward paying off your credit card or car and help you take a big step toward achieving financial freedom.

 To curb impulse buys and cut back on spending, you might want to set a weekly spending limit for “extras.”
+(Yes, you are earmarking some money for fun little splurges.)
 To keep to your limit, consider taking out that amount of cash at the beginning of the week and leaving your credit card at home.
 That way, when the money’s gone, you can’t spend any more.

 10. Allowing Your Credit Score to Drop

-A low credit score can keep you from obtaining loans, credit cards, housing, and even employment.
+A low credit score can keep you from obtaining competitive rates on loans and credit cards.
+It could block you from housing and employment opportunities.
 Poor credit can also be costly, since the financing options available to you will be more expensive.

 11. Not Making Budgeting an Important Priority in Your Life

 Budget may sound like a bad word.
-But not tracking how much money you’re making versus how much you’re spending can be a bad financial decision with many repercussions, including never getting ahead and feeling constantly stressed about money.
+But in truth, not tracking how much money you’re making versus how much you’re spending can be a bad financial decision with many repercussions, including never getting ahead and having constant money stress.

-Practicing budget management on the other hand, can mean the difference between staying in debt vs. getting out of it, remaining in your apartment vs. becoming a homeowner, and working overtime vs. going on vacation.
+Making a budget, on the other hand, can mean the difference between staying in debt vs. getting out of it, remaining in your rental vs. becoming a homeowner, and working overtime vs. going on vacation.
 Convinced?
 You can start budgeting by assessing what’s currently coming in and out of your bank each month, and making a plan for how you want to allocate your income, making sure that some money goes to savings each month.
+There are multiple budget methods and apps; take some time to experiment until you find the right fit.

 While some purchases, such as a house, usually require financing, many others can be achieved through saving instead of going into debt.
-Whether you want a new laptop or a high-end refrigerator, financing can make that purchases more expensive.
+Whether you want a new laptop or a high-end refrigerator, financing can make a big purchase more expensive.
 Plus, the ease of buying on credit can make you think you can afford a lot more than your income allows.

-A wiser strategy is to determine what you want to buy, how much it will cost, and when you, ideally, want to get it.
+A wiser strategy can be to determine what you want to buy, how much it will cost, and when you, ideally, want to get it.
 You can then start putting money aside each month and when you meet your goal, buy the item with cash.

 13. Using Savings to Pay Off Debt